pcdslab/ASD-DiagNet-Confounds/README.md

 multi-site data]{Confounding effects on the performance of machine learning analysis of static functional connectivity computed from rs-fMRI multi-site data', Springer Neuroinformatics, published on line 15 August 2023.

+# Acknowledgements

+This research was funded by National Science Foundation (NSF) award No. TI-2213951.
+In addition, part of this research is funded by supplemental grant to NIH NIGMS R01GM134384.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author (s) and do not necessarily reflect the views of the National Science Foundation (NSF) or National Institutes of Health (NIH).